-Reduction in protein content affects the quality of mulberry leaves produced which in turn alters the acceptability of silkworm Bombyx mori.
-Reduction in soluble protein content was observed among genotypes and between treatments.
-Significant positive correlation was obtained with soluble protein and leaf yield (Table 3).
-Drought tolerant genotype MI-0425 was found to have lesser reduction in soluble protein content even under low water regime.
-The reduction percentage was around 17.23% followed by V1 with the reduction percentage of 22.04%.
-Whereas the susceptible MI-0613 found to have minimum protein content in both moderate (25.96 mg g-1) and intense (20.07 mg g-1) water stress with higher reduction percentage of 39.02%.
-While the other genotypes recorded logical reduction in intense water stress varies from 20.86 to 24.83 mg g-1.
+and between treatments.
+A significant positive correlation was obtained between soluble protein and leaf yield (Table 3).
+Drought tolerant genotype MI-0425 was found to have a lesser reduction in soluble protein content even under a low water regime.
+The reduction percentage was around 17.23% followed by V1 with a reduction percentage of 22.04%.
+Whereas the susceptible MI-0613 was found to have minimum protein content in both moderate (25.96 mg g-1) and intense (20.07 mg g-1) water stress with a higher reduction percentage of 39.02%.
+While the other genotypes recorded a logical reduction in intense water stress varies from 20.86 to 24.83 mg g-1.
 The total soluble protein content dropped during stress conditions could be due to protein denaturation and inhibition of protein synthesis.
-The above findings was agreed with Chaitanya et al., (2001), who observed significant reduction in RuBPCO of 30% in mulberry cultivar BC2-59 exposed to high temperature stress.
-Increase in protein accumulation of 53.9% was observed in salt tolerant mulberry local cultivar exposed to 20mM NaHCO3 at invitro condition (Ahmad et al., 2007).
-Heat stress induced suppression of photosynthesis by mainly decreasing the proportion of soluble protein to total leaf N, adversely affecting the RuBisCO protein and activity (Xu and Zhou, 2006).
+The above findings were agreed with Chaitanya et al., (2001), who observed a significant reduction in RuBPCO of 30% in mulberry cultivar BC2-59 exposed to hightemperature stress.
+An increase in protein accumulation of 53.9% was observed in salt tolerant mulberry local cultivar exposed to 20 mM NaHCO3 at invitro condition (Ahmad et al., 2007).
+Heat stressinduced suppression of photosynthesis by mainly decreasing the proportion of soluble protein to total leaf N, adversely affecting the RuBisCO protein and activity (Xu and Zhou, 2006).